-You can also use Mineral Spirits on a paint stripping pad to scrub the dry Citristrip off.
+You can also use Mineral Spirits on a paint stripping pad to scrub the dried Citristrip off.
 This will require elbow-grease on thick layers of dried Citristrip.

-Again, I prefer to just apply a fresh layer of Citristrip.
-That’s easiest.
+Again, I prefer to just apply a fresh layer of Citristrip to clean up Citristrip that is thick.
+That’s the easiest.
 But using Mineral Spirits will remove paint stripper residue.

-In fact, I always use Mineral Spirits on a paint stripping pad to remove any Citristrip residue on wood furniture.
+In fact, I always use Mineral Spirits on a paint stripping pad to remove any little bits of Citristrip residue on wood furniture.
 You can find Odorless Mineral Spirits here and paint stripping pads here on Amazon.